shotstack/json-examples/readme.md

 }
 ```

-- While the video is rendering the status will be set as `rendering` and there will be no `url` parameter.
+- While the video is rendering the status will be set to `rendering` and there will be no `url` parameter.

 - When complete the status will be set to `done` and a url to an mp4 (or gif) file will be available.